Instructional Strategies

 Gamifying Learning Experiences

-In this blog post, we’ll explore helpful tips on how to incorporate gamification into your own university courses.
+Summary: Discover how gamification can transform your teaching!
+Learn strategies to engage students and enhance learning through game-like experiences in our latest article.
+Date of publishing: December 13, 2023 In this blog post, we’ll explore helpful tips on how to incorporate gamification into your own university courses.
 Dr. Martin Gaal, a Political Studies faculty member, has successfully incorporated gamification into two of his courses, POLS 261 Global Politics and POLS 201 Global Citizenship Cultures and Coexistance.
 While POLS 261 and POLS 201 are not prerequisites for each other, Dr. Gaal does see value in students taking POLS 261 before 201.
-This sequential progression aligns with the staircase model of applied undergraduate learning.
-In 261, students experience a classroom-supported simulation of the world.
-In 201, students engage with a self-directed, and self-created, simulation of the world.
-Graphic adapted from Beaudoin,…
+This sequential progression aligns with the staircase model of applied…

 Inbox Assignment

-How’s your email inbox looking today?
+Summary: Transform your teaching with Inbox Assignments!
+Engage students and boost learning outcomes through real-world email scenarios.
+Explore this innovative approach now.
+Date of publishing: August 16, 2023 How’s your email inbox looking today?
 This can be a stressful question!
 We each have different ways of addressing projects but the reality is that email often plays a huge role in how we manage our to-do list.
 How do we prepare students for this career reality?
 Simulating a project via an inbox is a way to make a case study more authentic.
 Case-based learning helps students address a complex problem.
-Students often work in small teams each with a different role to bring a specific perspective to the problem.
-With adding the inbox messages, the task because more experiential and gives the students actions to ‘do’.
-When we want…
+Students often work in small teams each with a different role…

 From Stuck to Supercharged: The What and Why of Brain Plasticity